tobob/just-walking/content/blog/20190915/index.md

 ---

 One of the best trips in 2019, it turns out that going from Goleszów to Czantoria was a very good idea.
-I did leave my car near the school and start hiking.
+I left my car near the school and start hiking.
 First, there is a bunch of asphalt, additionally, we pass old [ski jumping hill](https://pl.wikipedia.org/wiki/Kompleks_skoczni_narciarskich_w_Goleszowie) and even [shooting range](https://www.facebook.com/pages/category/Gun-Range/Strzelnica-Golesz%C3%B3w-168336483945049/) so don't be worry if you hear such noises.

 The weather this time was a very nice one.
-Clear sky and nice sun.
+Clear sky and bright sun.
 However the path is quite long, so you can't start it in the middle of the day, because it takes time to complete.

-I was not at the summit of Czantoria, I was there so many times.
-So additional 30minutes was not worth seeing it.
+I skipped the summit of Czantoria, I was there so many times.
+So additional 30 minutes were not worth seeing it.
 A better view is from the Small Czantoria summit.

-I very recommend this path, for most of the time, there were none of the people.
-On the summit, you can eat something in the Restaurant.
+I highly recommend this trail, for most of the time, there were no people at all.
+On the summit, you can eat something in the restaurant.